Winthrop Mackworth Praed: Political career

 Praed began to study law, and in 1829 was called to the bar at the Middle Temple.
 On the Norfolk circuit, his prospects of advancement were bright, but his inclination was towards politics, and after a year or two he took up political life.
 Whilst at Cambridge he tended to Whiggism, and up to the end of 1829 he continued to have these sympathies, but during the agitation for parliamentary reform his opinions changed, and when he was returned to parliament for St Germans (17 December 1830), his election was due to the Tory party.
 He sat for that borough until December 1832, and on its extinction contested the borough of St Ives, within the limits of which the Cornish estates of the Praeds were situated.

 The pieces he wrote on this occasion were collected in a volume printed at Penzance in 1833 and entitled Trash, dedicated without respect to James Halse, M.P., his successful opponent.
 Praed sat for Great Yarmouth from 1835 to 1837, and was Secretary to the Board of Control during Sir Robert Peel's short administration.
 He sat for Aylesbury from 1837 until his death.
 During the progress of the Reform Act 1832 he advocated the creation of three-cornered constituencies, in which each voter should have the power of giving two votes only, and maintained that freeholds within boroughs should confer votes for the boroughs and not for the county.
 Neither of these suggestions was then adopted, but the former ultimately formed part of the Reform Act 1867.

 Personal life

 In 1835, he married Helen Bogle.
-He died of tuberculosis at Chester Square, London, two weeks before his 37th birthday.
+He died of tuberculosis at Chester Square, London, at age 36.